 In recent years three species bred at Paradise Park have been included in release projects: The magnificent Red-billed Chough – native to Cornwall, it sadly died out in the 1970s, but a small number returned in 2001.
 Our choughs have been released in Jersey as part of the ‘Birds on the Edge’ project and can be seen flying free there for the first time in 100 years!
 The Blue-throated Macaw is the rarest macaw remaining in the wild – in 2013 we sent six young birds to Bolivia for the project set up and run by the World Parrot Trust.
 Another native species, the Red Squirrel, has bred regularly at Paradise Park with young released on Anglesey.
 We are hoping that a new conservation project might see them re-established in Cornwall.

-Other conservation projects we support include Red Pandas, Black Honey Bees and Barn Owls to name a few.
+Other conservation projects we support include Red Pandas and Barn Owls to name a few.